Gern Nagler: NFL career

-Nagler was selected in the 14th round of the 1953 NFL draft by the Cleveland Browns.
+Nagler was selected 168th overall in the 14th round of the 1953 NFL draft by the Cleveland Browns.
 Prior to the season starting, the Browns completed a fifteen-player trade—which set the NFL record for the largest trade ever executed—that sent Nagler and nine other players to the Baltimore Colts.
 The Colts then waived him prior to the start of the 1953 NFL season.
 He was claimed off waivers by the Chicago Cardinals.
 In his rookie season, Nagler set the Cardinals team record for receptions in a rookie season, with 43.

 Nagler missed the 1954 NFL season due to service in the United States Army.
 While posted at Fort Sill, Oklahoma, lieutenant Nagler helped coach the base football team to a perfect 12-0 record and the All-Service Championship, winning the 1954 Poinsettia Bowl.

 He returned to the Cardinals in 1955, spending the next four seasons with the club.
 Nagler earned a Pro Bowl selection in 1958.

 Following his Pro Bowl year, Nagler was traded to the Pittsburgh Steelers and spent one season with the team.
 He was moved to the Cleveland Browns as part of a four-player New Year's Eve trade that included Steelers quarterback Len Dawson.
 Nagler finished his playing career after the 1961 NFL season, after two seasons with the Browns.

 Nagler was involved with the early efforts to organize a players' union, and was a key figure in the creation of the first players' pension.
 Nagler and Cleveland Browns end Billy Howton presented NFL Commissioner Bert Bell with a draft antitrust lawsuit, threatening to file if the NFL did not immediately establish a pension for its players.
 The gambit worked, and the pension was formally established three years later.